top of page

 Lifetime Achievement Award Process

-A Nominating committee consisting of Current & Past League Coordinators and the Special Assistant to the Coordinator nominates 2 candidates each year.
+A nominating committee, consisting of Current and Past League Coordinators and the Special Assistant to the Coordinator nominates two candidates each year.
 A nominating committee member cannot be one of the nominated candidates.
 The candidates are named at the July Board meeting.

-The Executive Board consisting of the League Coordinator, Past League Coordinator, Secretary, Treasurer, Publicity Directors (2), Field Coordinators (2), Web Director and Rules Director each get 1 vote.
+The Executive Board, consisting of the League Coordinator, Past League Coordinator, Secretary, Treasurer, Publicity Directors (2), Field Coordinators (2), Web Director and Rules Director each get one (1) vote.

 70% (7 votes) are required for a candidate to be chosen for a Lifetime Achievement Award.
 If a candidate is on the Executive Board, their vote automatically goes for themselves.